wowinter13/real_life_interview/README.md

 ### <a id="common-databases"></a> Common

+**Types of indexes**

+1. Hash-indexes (key-value)

+Used for columns containing unique data.

+A hash index stores keys by dividing them into smaller buckets, where each bucket is given an integer ID-number to retrieve it quickly when searching for a key’s location in the hash table.
+The buckets are stored sequentially on a disk.
+Fast read, cheap storage.
+But it is impossible to store duplicate keys within a bucket.

+2. LSM-tree (Log-Structured Merge-Tree)

+3. B-trees (balanced tree)

+The most popular index type.

+Balanced tree is balanced because compared to hash or log-strucured indexes, B-trees always split keys by dividing them into chunks (page) with a fixed size (about 4Kb).
+Each page has a pointer (link) on the disk, and can be a reference to another one page.
+The links count for child elements called is called branching factor (for the sake of simplicity, depth).

 ### <a id="postgresql"></a> Postgresql

 #### 1. Do you know what is PGQ?
 Other queues in Postgres?